Garlinge: History

 Garlinge takes its name from the former Garling's Farm, which was owned by the London hospitals Bridewell and Bethlem.

 The Dent-de-Lion gateway is a grade II* listed building, dating from the late 14th/early 15th century (c1380).

 Garlinge developed with the arrival of the railway to Margate and steam-packets bringing holiday makers from London.

 There was a Methodist Chapel in Garlinge by 1848.
 All Saints Church on Hartsdown Road, a Grade II listed building, was built in the early 1890s by Thomas Andrews of Margate, along with the former vicarage, also a listed building, designed by Edward Schroeder Prior.

+In 1894 Garlinge became a civil parish, being formed from St John Rural, on 1 April 1935 the parish was abolished and merged with Margate and Ramsgate, part also went to form Broadstairs and St Peters, it became part of the Municipal Borough of Margate as part of a county review order.
+In 1931 the parish had a population of 590.